 Coverage of Immigrants

 The 10 million undocumented in the US are primarily young low-wage workers.
 Some are part of mixed status families where the father or mother is undocumented, and some or all of the children are US citizens, and the other spouse may be a legal permanent resident or a citizen.
 In California, the undocumented are nearly 6% of the state’s population (about 2.5 million persons); in states like Ohio, Vermont, Maine or New Hampshire less than 1% of residents are undocumented. http://www.pewhispanic.org/interactives/unauthorized-immigrants.
 Current federal law limits their potential Medicaid coverage to emergencies and childbirth and excludes them from Medicare coverage, if they reach 65 or become disabled, even though they have paid their Medicare taxes.
 The costs for extending coverage to undocumented persons is relatively low since they are for the most part healthy young workers who infrequently use the health care system.
-California now extends full scope MediCal coverage to about 200,000 undocumented children, but not to adults, many of whom have coverage limited to emergencies and deliveries..
+California now extends full scope MediCal coverage to about 200,000 undocumented children and about 90,000 young adults up to age 26, but not to older adults, many of whom are uninsured or have coverage limited to emergencies and deliveries.